Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 • untreated or poorly treated pain

-Non-pharmacologic treatments can include (Mukherjee et al., 2024; CMS, 2024):
+Non-pharmacological treatments can include (Mukherjee et al., 2024; CMS, 2024):

-• cognitive-behavioral therapy for insomnia
+• Cognitive-behavioral therapy for insomnia.

-• minimizing environmental disruptions (reducing nighttime noise and excessive light).
+• Minimizing environmental disruptions (reducing nighttime noise and excessive light).

-• avoiding stimulating activities close to bedtime
+• Avoiding stimulating activities close to bedtime.

-• encouraging good sleep hygiene (a regular bedtime routine and a warm comfortable sleeping environment)
+• Encouraging good sleep hygiene (a regular bedtime routine and a warm comfortable sleeping environment).

-• restricting caffeine, nicotine, and alcohol
+• Restricting caffeine, nicotine, and alcohol.

-In addition to affecting the health and quality of life of the person living with dementia and their caregivers, sleep disturbances can contribute to some challenging behaviors.
+In addition to affecting the health and quality of life of the person living with dementia and their caregivers, sleep disturbances can contribute to challenging behaviors.
 CMS requires that sleep disturbances be evaluated when a person exhibits agitation, anxiety, wandering, or changes in cognition.
 This includes looking for potentially treatable causes such as pain and discomfort, hunger and thirst, the need to urinate, infections, and adverse drug reactions.

-Sleep disturbances can lead to “sundown syndrome,” a set of symptoms or behaviors that emerge in the late afternoon or early evening.
+Sleep disturbances can lead to “sundown syndrome”, a set of symptoms or behaviors that emerge in the late afternoon or early evening.
 Managing sundown syndrome involves a combination of environmental, behavioral, and medical interventions.
-A consistent daily routine, regular physical activity, soothing and familiar activities in the late afternoon, and a calm and comfortable environment can improve sleep and decrease sundowning (Mukherjee et al., 2024).
+A consistent daily routine, regular physical activity, soothing and familiar activities in the late afternoon, and a calm and a comfortable environment can improve sleep and decrease sundowning (Mukherjee et al., 2024).

-Benzodiazepines, which have a hypnotic sedative effect are currently the most widely prescribed medications for sleep disorders in older adults.
+Benzodiazepines, which have a hypnotic, sedative effect are currently the most widely prescribed medications for sleep disorders in older adults.
 Despite their widespread use, concerns remain regarding their potential for tolerance, dependence, and adverse effects such as cognitive impairment (especially in older adults) (Chavez-Mendoza, 2025).

 Recently, non-benzodiazepine hypnotics, commonly known as Z-drugs, have been suggested as effective alternatives due to their similar mechanism of action.
 They may improve sleep quality, lower dependency risks, and reduce adverse effects compared to benzodiazepines (Chavez-Mendoza, 2025).